liminghao0914/UXAgent/README.md

 ### For participant
 - Just use it normally.
 The video player may not be at your expectations, since we only keep the basic functions to control the variables for modeling the impact of conversation.

+## How to retrieve recordings
+First, you need to get in the environment of `my_mongodb`.

+    sudo docker exec -it my_mongodb /bin/bash

+Then, use `mongosh` to get into MongoDB service.
+To check the `uxagent` collection, by

+    use uxagent

+Finally, check and query the recordings of a certain participants in `record` document by

+    db.record.find({participant:'<username>'})